SHACHAR KARIV

 Abstract.
 To explore the

-difference between social learning under perfect and imperfect information, this
+difference between social learning under perfect and imperfect information,

-Imperfect Information) and uses the procedures of Çelen and Kariv
+Under Imperfect Information) and uses the procedures of Çelen and Kariv

 (Distinguishing Informational Cascades from herd Behavior in the Laboratory)